activitree/meteor-push/README.md

 * firebase-admin 6.0.0, firebase-admin 7.2.0
 * phonegap-plugin-push 2.1.2, phonegap-plugin-push 2.2.3
 * cordova-plugin-device 2.0.2

-## Prerequisites:

-* Create an Apple p8 certificate: https://developer.clevertap.com/docs/how-to-create-an-ios-apns-auth-key
-* Create an Firebase project and generate a google-services.json file.
-The Firebase project is supposed to generate a Messeging API in Google Console.

 ## To do
 * At the time of this input, raix:eventstate@0.0.4 is expected to have an update.
 Raix is pending a push to Atmosphere.